Central Services integrations

 Please follow those steps to get started with this integration:

-1. You need a Central Services account to authenticate.
-Please send a mail at support@evam.life with the subject “Central Services access for GD92 websocket” using your work email.
+1. Please send a mail at support@evam.life with the subject “Central Services access for GD92 websocket” using your work email.
 In this mail, specify the email address for this Central Services user, this mail address must have the same domain as your work email.

 2. Your request will be processed, and if granted your Central Services user will be created and a temporary password will be sent back to your work email.
 You will also be provided with the URL to the Central Services instance and other details you will need to access the websocket.